Generalized Anxiety Disorder: Criteria, Causes, And Mental Health Treatment Options

 Support groups

-For many people, the support of a group therapy situation can be enormously helpful.
-In the group setting, you gain other people who are likely experiencing similar issues and will understand much of what you’re going through without explanation.
+For many people, group therapy can be helpful.
+In group therapy settings, you can meet other people who are likely experiencing similar issues and will understand much of what you’re going through.
 It can be difficult to explain mental health symptoms to people who do not know how the condition can affect a person’s thoughts and behaviors.

 Lifestyle changes that can help